See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 #> ℹ Using 16 of 16 coalitions.

-# Printing the Shapley values for the test data.
+# Print the Shapley values for the observations to explain.

 #> explain_id none Solar.R Wind Temp Month